vmware-archive/nsxraml/readme.md

-# NSX for vSphere RAML
+# NSX Data Center for vSphere RAML

-This repository holds a RAML specification of the NSX for vSphere 6.x API.
+This repository holds a RAML specification of the NSX Data Center for vSphere 6.x API.
 For more details on RAML, please visit http://raml.org.

-This RAML file has been generated from information that can be found in the "NSX vSphere API Guide" documentation that is  available in PDF format at vmware.com.
+This RAML file has been generated from information that can be found in the "NSX for vSphere API Guide" documentation that is available in PDF format at vmware.com.

-The purpose of this package is to be used as the basis in building dynamic API clients for the NSX for vSphere API and for the automatic generation of API documentation.
+The purpose of this package is to be used as the basis in building dynamic API clients for the NSX Data Center for vSphere API and for the automatic generation of API documentation.

 An example of one such dynamic client that uses the NSX RAML specification is the Python 'nsxramlclient' that can be found at: http://github.com/vmware/nsxramlclient